copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 Typically, a single ViewModel serves as the store for a single Screen, and is not shared among multiple screens.
-Data that should persist through multiple screens should either be passed directly through the navigation request, or be managed by your "repository layer" and re-fetched from the later screen.
+Data that should persist through multiple screens should either be passed directly through the navigation request, or be managed by your [repository layer][2] and re-fetched from the later screen.

 ## Contract

 The Contract is a declarative model what is happening in a screen.
-The Contract is entirely separate from any Ballast APIs, so while this shows the opinionated structure of a ViewModel's Contract, you are free to swap it out for any other classes you may already have defined.
+The Contract is entirely separate from any Ballast APIs, so while the snippet below shows the opinionated structure of a ViewModel's Contract, you are free to swap it out for any other classes you may already have defined.
 There is no requirement for any of these components to serializable in any way.

-The contract is canonically a single top-level with a name like `*Contract`, and it has 3 nested classes named `State`, `Inputs`, and `Events`.
+The contract is canonically a single top-level `object` with a name like `*Contract`, and it has 3 nested classes named `State`, `Inputs`, and `Events`.

 ```kotlin
 object LoginScreenContract {